marias52/week_7_backend_project/README.md

 An unsuccessful API request will be accompanied with one of the relevant exception responses.
 These can either be:

-* BadRequestException - Returned if the request is made to the API is invalid.
+* BadRequestException - Returned if the request made to the API is invalid.
 * RequestNotFoundException - Returned if the ID for the element you are trying to find cannot be found in the database.
 * BadJSONException - Returned if there is an issue with the JSON sent to the API.